-All apps exempted from App Standby and/or Doze mode MUST be made visible to the end user.
-Further, the triggering, maintenance, wakeup algorithms and the use of Global system settings of these power-saving modes MUST not deviate from the Android Open Source Project.
+Android 6.0 introduced App Standby and Doze power-saving modes to optimize battery usage.
+All Apps exempted from these modes MUST be made visible to the end user.
+Further, the triggering, maintenance, wakeup algorithms and the use of global system settings of these power-saving modes MUST not deviate from the Android Open Source Project.